victor-anisimov/Librett/README.md

-# Librett - Tensor Transpose Library
+# LibreTT - Tensor Transpose Library

-Librett is a free Tensor Transpose Library for nVidia and Intel GPU accelerators.
+LibreTT is a free Tensor Transpose Library for nVidia and Intel GPU accelerators.

 ## About

-Librett incorporates and enhances the original cuTT library.
+LibreTT incorporates and enhances the original cuTT library, https://github.com/ap-hynninen/cutt, which is no longer supported due to a tragic death of its author, Antti-Pekka Hynninen in a car accident.
+Enhancements include adding thread safety implemented by Valeyev Lab at Virginia Tech, https://github.com/ValeevGroup/cutt and incorporating SYCL support by Argonne National Laboratory.

 ## Directory Structure
 ```